iterative/dvc.org/public/static/docs/command-reference/fetch.md

 DVC-files in the current branch, unless `--all-branches` or `--all-tags` is specified.

-The default remote is used unless `--remote` is specified.
-See `dvc remote add` for more information on how to configure different remote storage providers.
+The default remote is used (see `dvc config core.remote`) unless the `--remote` option is used.
+See `dvc remote add` for more information on how to configure different remote storage.

 `dvc fetch`, `dvc pull`, and `dvc push` are related in that these 3 commands perform data synchronization among local and remote storage.
 The specific way in